horticus-prime-research-team/API-server/README.md

 * Felipe Delatorre
 * Michael Chapman

-- An extension of the below project:

-DevStation, Apprenti, CodeFellows 401 midterm project by
+An extension of the DevStation, Apprenti, CodeFellows 401 midterm project by:

 ### Group Members of [Horticus-Prime](https://github.com/horticus-prime):